 I ask students to list what each body paragraph’s focus will be.
 Then I read over those ideas with the students.
 We decide if ideas are too similar, out of focus with the topic, or are illogical.
 With the first writing assignment, I conference early.
 Not only do these conferences allow for the prewriting and organizing of a paper, but they also allow me to focus on difficult areas.

 What are the most egregious errors?
+Right away, I don’t jump into difficult concepts like parallelism, but rather, I focus on grammar errors that are causing breakdowns in papers—confusing parts.
 In some high school classes, I’ve had to review confusing words along with possessives.
 That’s rare, but most often I cover sentence problems such as fragments, run-ons, and comma splices at the start of the year.
 As we work through those first papers, I target where students struggle.

 The assignments to help students identify and correct these errors vary.
 I’ve never used the same exact material in the exact order from year to year.
 Each class has unique needs and learning styles.
 Some classes will never need to cover misplaced modifiers; others will need grammar sorts and direct instruction to understand the problem of punctuation, parallelism, and on.